- Steiden Law Offices

 Visit the links below to find information on consumer bankruptcy counseling and filing for bankruptcy in Ohio or Kentucky.

 U.S. Bankruptcy Court, Southern District of Ohio – Ohio residents seeking to file bankruptcy would need to go through the bankruptcy court in their district.
 This Court is responsible for providing "knowledgeable and professional service" to individuals seeking financial debt relief as well as creditors.
 The mission of the court is to ensure prompt and just decisions in bankruptcy cases.
 The Southern District Ohio Bankruptcy Court serves the counties of Hamilton, Butler, Clermont, Brown, Highland, Adams, Lawrence, and Scioto.
 The central office of this district's court is located at:U.S. Bankruptcy Court, Southern District of Ohio

 221 E. Fourth Street Atrium 2, Suite 800

 Phone: (513) 684-2572

 Approved Credit Counseling Agencies in Ohio – When filing for bankruptcy, you must complete a credit-counseling course by an approved non-profit agency.
 This link contains a list of agencies that have been approved by the U.S. Department of Justice.

-Ohio United States Trustees Program (Region 9) – A bankruptcy trustee plays an integral role in a bankruptcy filing.
-He or she serves as an impartial third party to ensure the speedy and economical resolution of cases.
+Ohio United States Trustees Program (Region 9) – A bankruptcy trustee plays an integral role in a bankruptcy filing and serves as an impartial third party to ensure the speedy and economical resolution of cases.
 The U.S. Trustees Program maintains offices in Ohio at the following locations:Daniel M. McDermott, United States Trustee

 201 Superior Ave.
 East, Ste 441